 #24.
 Banks of the Foyle Halloween Festival, Derry~Londonderry

-One of Europe’s largest Halloween festivals, the Banks of the Foyle Halloween Festival takes place in Derry between 28th – 31st October 2017.
-Guildhall Square is the focus for many of the events, for kids there is face painting and balloon modelling in the square during the earlier hours.
+One of Europe’s largest Halloween festivals, the Banks of the Foyle Halloween Festival takes place in Derry between October 26th and November 1st 2019 and Guildhall Square is the focus for many of the events.

 #25.
 Halloween Monster Mash & Fireworks Display, Belfast